Connecticut Court Records

 Step 2.
 Provide the Necessary Information

-As part of the license application process, both parties must provide documents that prove their identity and age, such as a driver's license or US passport.
+As part of the license application process, both parties must provide documents that prove their identity and age, such as a driver's license or a U.S. passport.
 Applications for marriage licenses must also clearly state the couple's names (in full), birthplace, residence, and parents' names.
 In addition, both parties must provide their social security number.

 Step 3.
 Submit the Application

 Marriage license applications must be made in person at the office.
 You'll need to submit a signed application.
 If the application is approved, you'll receive a marriage license.
 Unlike some states, Connecticut does not mandate any waiting period on marriage licenses.
 This means intended couples can marry the same day a license is issued.
 However, marriage licenses are only valid for 65 days, during which you must have a wedding ceremony.
-If you cannot have a ceremony before the license expires, you'll need to reapply (and pay) for a new one.
+If you cannot have a ceremony before the license expires, you must reapply (and pay) for a new one.

 Note: Eligible parties who may perform marriages in Connecticut include judges, retired judges, ordained or licensed members of the clergy, magistrates, appointed justices of the peace, and family support referees.

-Who can obtain Marriage Records in Connecticut?
+Who Can Obtain Marriage Records in Connecticut?

-Anyone can obtain a copy of a marriage record in Connecticut by submitting a request to the State Vital Records office or the office in the town where the marriage occured.
+Anyone can obtain a copy of a marriage record in Connecticut by submitting a request to the State Vital Records office or the office in the town where the marriage occurred.
 However, requesters must be at least 18 years old.
 In addition, record custodians may restrict access to some of the information if the requester has no direct relationship with the record.
-For instance, only parties to the marriage may obtain certified copies of a record that includes the spouse's social security numbers.
+For instance, only parties to the marriage may obtain certified copies of a record that includes the spouse’s social security numbers.

 As part of the requirements for obtaining marriage records, you’ll need to provide some details about the record to assist with the search, such as:

-• The names of the groom or spouse
+- The names of the groom or spouse

-• Date of the marriage
+- Date of the marriage

-• Name of the person making the request
+- Name of the person making the request

-• Address and contact details
+- Address and contact details

 You’ll also need to specify the number of copies you want and pay the expected fee.

-Can You Lookup Online Marriage Records For Free in Connecticut
+Can You Lookup Online Marriage Records For Free in Connecticut?

 Is Connecticut a Common Law State for Marriage?